Your 30-Year Legacy System Is a $5M Time Bomb Unless You Fix This Hidden Debt

 Key Takeaway

-An aging legacy system is more than old code; it's a growing liability and a source of constant dread.
+An aging legacy system is more than old code; it's a growing liability and a source of constant dread, severely impacting business continuity and acquisition prospects.

 2